About Doris Kearns Goodwin

 Wait Till Next Year: A Memoir.
 1997.
 Growing up in the 1950s in love with the Brooklyn Dodgers.
 Book-of-the-Month Club.
 New York Times bestseller.
 "This is a book in the grand tradition of girlhood memoirs, dating from Louisa May Alcott to Carson McCullers and Harper Lee" the Washington Post reviewer wrote.
 Has been optioned for a musical.

 Team of Rivals: The Political Genius of Abraham Lincoln.
 Winner of the prestigious Lincoln Prize and the inaugural Book Prize for American History.
 2006 National Book Critics Circle Award Finalist.
 New York Times bestseller.
 "A brilliantly conceived and well-written tour de force of a historical narrative," wrote the reviewer for the Boston Globe.
-Steven Spielberg acquired the rights to the book and developed the feature film, Lincoln, based in part on it, with a script by Pulitzer Prize and Tony Award-winning writer Tony Kushner and starring two-time Academy Award®-winner Daniel Day-Lewis as President Abraham Lincoln.
-Released domestically in November 2012, Lincoln has received 12 Academy Award® nominations, and earned Daniel Day-Lewis the Golden Globe® for Best Actor for his portrayal of Lincoln.
-Kushner and Goodwin received a coveted nominated for the USC Scripter Award presented by the University of Southern California.
-More about the film at www.thelincolnmovie.com.
+Steven Spielberg acquired the rights to the book and developed the feature film, Lincoln, based in part on it, with a script by Pulitzer Prize- and Tony Award-winning writer Tony Kushner and starring three-time Academy Award®-winner Daniel Day-Lewis as President Abraham Lincoln.
+Released domestically in November 2012, Lincoln received 12 Academy Award® nominations, and earned Daniel Day-Lewis the Academy Award® for Best Performance by an Actor in a Leading Role and a Golden Globe® for Best Actor for his portrayal of Lincoln.
+Kushner and Goodwin received a coveted nomination for the USC Scripter Award presented by the University of Southern California.
+For more information about the film, please visit www.thelincolnmovie.com.

 Numerous articles on politics and baseball for leading national publications.